gbmhunter/blog/content/electronics/communication-protocols/can-protocol/_index.md

 ### TN82527

-The TN92527 (a.k.a just the _82527_) is a older CAN transceiver made by Intel[^bib-intel-82527].
+The TN92527 (a.k.a just the _82527_) is an older CAN transceiver made by Intel[^bib-intel-82527].
 It was Intel's first CAN controller that supported CAN Specification 2.0.

-### NXP TJA1052i
+### NXP

+NXP makes a whole suite of CAN transceivers all starting with the part number `TJA1`.
+You can view their portfolio at https://www.nxp.com/products/interfaces/can-transceivers:MC_53485.
+A common transceiver for “low-speed CAN” is the TJA1054.
+NXP also make "Secure CAN" transceivers such as the `TJA115x` (these don't use cryptography but rather hardware ID validation with passlists/blocklists)[^bib-nxp-tja115x-secure-can].

+{{% figure src="nxp-tja115x-secure-can-application-principle.png" width="500px" caption="The basic principle of the TJA115x Secure CAN range of CAN transceivers from NXP[^bib-nxp-tja115x-secure-can]." %}}

+**TJA1052i**

 * Speed: 5Mbps
 * Package: SOIC-16W